prnvtripathi/trafyx/README.md

-# APILUX - API Testing Framework
+# Trafix - API Testing Framework

-APILUX is a modern, efficient API testing framework that simplifies the process of generating, executing, and managing API test cases.
+Trafix is a modern, efficient API testing framework that simplifies the process of generating, executing, and managing API test cases.
 Built with a **Go** backend and **Next.js** frontend, APILUX delivers high performance, reliability, and an intuitive user experience.

 ---